Date of Award:

 The results of the study showed no significant correlation between S-H's CQ and Peterson's signs.
 Further, no significant correlation was found with eight of the ten subtest scores on the MMPI and Shipley's CQ.
 However, there was a low but significant correlation between Shipley's CQ and the Hy and Mf subscales of the MMPI.
 No determining factor was found to explain the common variance in these two correlations.

 Speechly, Richard Roy, "A Correlation Study between the Shipley-Hartford Test of Mental Maturity and the Minnesota Multiphasic Personality Inventory" (1973).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5708.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .